If you’ve ever searched for a job on Google, you’ve already seen Google for Jobs in action.

 Filtering Job Posts

-Google for Jobs gives you different filtering options that makes it easier to find the perfect job.
+Google for Jobs gives you different filtering options that make it easier to find the perfect job.

 These filtering options include:

-- Location – which can be set to limited distances from where you are, specific cities, or anywhere
+• Location – can be set to limited distances from where you are, specific cities, or anywhere

-- Type of job – which includes full time, part time, contractor, and internship roles
+• Type of job – includes full time, part time, contractor, and internship roles

-- Company type – you can specify what field you want to work in, such as retail, healthcare, or finance
+• Company type – specify what field you want to work in, such as retail, healthcare, or finance

 If you are logged into your Google account, you have access to a few additional features that are also incredibly helpful.

-- If you have “web and app activity” turned on, Google will remember your previous job-search history and show you what postings are new.
+3. If you have “web and app activity” turned on, Google will remember your previous job search history and show you what postings are new.

 This is an example of how the job postings appear, along with the advanced search options: